N Scale Free-mo

-N Scale Free-mo

 These standards allow for module construction that is free form between the end-plates resulting in flexible and adaptable layout configurations to fit any available space.

 The Free-moN standard was created by me, Wesley Steiner, in 2002 and published in early 2004.
 It is actively maintained by the Free-moN Yahoo! group.
 Come join the discussions and see what is developing.
 Many participants across the country and around the world are building modules and operating free-moN layouts.

-  A link to Dave Falkenburg's very impressive free-moN slide show that adds some flare to the relatively dry standards document.
+A link to Dave Falkenburg's very impressive free-moN slide show that adds some flair to the relatively dry standards document.

 A link to a drawing of one possible module construction technique using 2" blue foam and plywood.